azekeprofit/azekeprofit.github.io/README.md

 # Language learning

 One of these scripts is [Youtube Multi](youtube%20multi.user.js?raw=true).
 It adds "Multi Lang" control on Youtube playback bar that toggles additional language captions alongside the one you chose in Youtube settings.
-So open your video, enable captions and press on "Multi Unit":
+So open your video, enable captions and press on "Multi Lang":

 ![screenshot of Youtube Multi](youtube%20multi.jpg)